rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

-Rackspace Directory Sync enables Rackspace Hosted Email customers to synchronize their local Microsoft&reg; Active Directory objects and user passwords with Rackspace Hosted Email in real-time.
+Rackspace Directory Sync enables Rackspace Hosted Email customers to synchronize their local Microsoft&reg; Active Directory objects and user passwords with Rackspace Hosted Email in real time.
 This article describes how to install and configure Rackspace Directory Sync.

 ### System requirements